-I would like to share with you my recent work made for the owners of “The Ancient Olive” stores in Florida, Jeffrey Schrader & Bryan Behling - still life composition with olive oils, vinegar, olives, exotic fruits and Italian vegetables.
-This was very exiting project and I had a great time shooting for “The Ancient Olive”.
+I would like to share with you my recent work made for the owners of “The Ancient Olive” stores in Florida, Jeffrey Schrader & Bryan Behling – still life composition with olive oils, vinegar, olives, exotic fruits, and Italian vegetables.
+This was a very exciting project and I had a great time shooting for “The Ancient Olive”.
 Here is one of the versions of my composition which I feel passes the true spirit of these exquisite stores.

 Jeffrey and Bryan mailed me some of their products for the shooting, and I decided to make a succulent appetizer using extra virgin olive oil and fig balsamic vinegar.

 Melted red peppers with black olives top crostini perfectly, but also they are a colorful marker on the antipasto platter.

 Red Peppers Melted with Fig Balsamic Vinegar Crostini